leuas/Vrdndi/README.md

 ## Limitation

 As you may notice, current state of this project doesn't do anything about the primary goal.
-It's more like keeping or organizing your feed as you want, even if it's not a productive way.
+It's more like keeping or organizing your feed as you want, even if it's not in a productive way.
 In the future version, we may reach that goal.
 (Say add RL when I have more data )

+Also I'm skpetical about whether the current pipelines and model architecture would really previde a good quality of feed, while at some point the performance at small dataset is not bad.
+Probably we may know that when I have more data.

 ## File Strcuture